Skill-Knowledge-Technology/Split-It/README.md

 ## Split-It
-A billing splitting application that solves your headaches when eating out with friends and family!
+A bill splitting application that solves your headaches when eating out with friends and family!

 ## Motivation